October 9 Revolution: Quito rebellion

 The Quito revolution took place on August 10, 1809, with the installation of the president Marquis of Selva Alegre, who recognized King Ferdinand VII as the only legitimate authority.
 All Ecuadorians celebrate the revolt of August 10, 1809, as the day of independence.
 It was the inspiration for many other revolts seeking independence from the Spanish yoke.

 The organizers of the August 10 revolution were imprisoned and put on trial.
 In an attempt to pacify the region, Lima troops commanded by Manuel de Arredondo were sent in.
 An uprising ensued against the military occupation.
 However, the revolt was brutally beaten down by the Lima troops, resulting in the murder of approximately 300 people, roughly 1% of the city's population.

 As a consequence of these events, and the arrival of Carlos Montúfar, Royal Commissioner of the Central Board, a second Sovereign Board was established.
 In light of actions occurring in other territories held by the Spanish in the Americas, the independent State of Quito was created on December 11, 1811.

-However, the State of Quito had an ephemeral existence, given that the viceregal troops that arrived from Lima under the command of Toribio Montes, progressively defeated the Quito armies, until they conquered the city in the El Panecillo, on November 8, 1812.
-The royalist victory was consummated on December 1, 1812 in the battle of Ibarra.
+However, the State of Quito had an ephemeral existence, given that the viceregal troops that arrived from Lima under the command of Toribio Montes, progressively defeated the Quito armies, until they conquered the city in the Battle of El Panecillo, on November 8, 1812.
+The Royalist victory was secured on December 1, 1812 in the Battle of Ibarra.